 This DPA is for illustrative purposes only.
-To request an executable version of this DPA, please email firstname.lastname@example.org
+To request an executable version of this DPA,

-Palo Alto Software Data Processing Agreement for LivePlan
+Palo Alto Software Data Processing Addendum

-This Palo Alto Software Data Processing Agreement (this “DPA”), is entered into by and between Palo Alto Software, Inc. and its UK subsidiary, Palo Alto Software, Ltd. (collectively “Palo Alto Software”) and __________________ (“Customer”) (each, a “Party” and collectively, the “Parties”).
-This DPA includes the Standard Contractual Clauses adopted by the European Commission and reflects the Parties' agreement with respect to the terms governing the Processing of Personal Data under the LivePlan Terms of Service (the “Agreement”).
-This DPA hereby supplements and amends the Agreement and shall be effectively immediately upon signing, as indicated by the date under the Parties signatures.
+This Palo Alto Software Data Processing Addendum (this “DPA”), including its two exhibits, is entered into by and between Palo Alto Software, Inc. (“Palo Alto Software”) and __________________ (“Customer”) (each, a “Party” and collectively, the “Parties”).
+This DPA reflects the Parties' agreement with respect to the terms governing the Processing of Personal Data under the LivePlan Terms of Service (the “Agreement”).
+This DPA hereby supplements and amends the Agreement and shall be effective immediately upon signing, as indicated by the date under the Parties signatures (the “Effective Date”).

 The term of this DPA shall follow the term of the Agreement.

 Terms not otherwise defined herein shall have the meaning as set forth in the Agreement.